How Summer Heat Actually Damages Your Roof (And What to Do About It)

 What You Should Do Right Now

 The good news: heat damage is predictable, and catching it early is almost always cheaper than dealing with it after a problem develops.
-Here’s what we recommend heading into summer:

 Not every sign of heat damage means you need a new roof.
-If your shingles are generally in good shape but you’re seeing isolated cracking, curling, or a few sections of granule loss, targeted repairs can extend your roof’s life by several years at a fraction of the cost of a full replacement.
+If your shingles are generally in good shape but you’re seeing isolated cracking, curling, or a few sections of granule loss, targeted repairs can extend your roof’s life by several years at a fraction of the cost of replacement.

 That said, if your roof is 15 to 20 years old and showing widespread signs of heat degradation, it may be more cost-effective to plan for replacement than to keep chasing individual repairs.
 An honest inspection will tell you which situation you’re dealing with.